The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/leveling-guide.md

 #### Level 26

 New action: Souleater.
-This completes your single-target combo with additional damage and healing, and changes your priority slightly:
+This completes your single-target combo with additional damage and healing.
+The damage output between your single-target and AoE options is nearly identical against exactly two targets at this point, so the extra healing from Souleater is preferred.

 * Souleater combo (Hard Slash -> Syphon Strike -> Souleater) on 1-2 targets.
 * Unleash on 3+ targets.

 #### Level 30

 New action: Flood of Darkness.
-This provides additional AoE damage and grants Darkside, which will buff all of your damage by 10%.
-Don't be afraid to spend your mana at the start of a pull; while you don't regenerate enough mana while using Unleash to keep Darkside active indefinitely, you would need to stay in combat for an extraordinary length of time to actually drop it.
+This spends mana provides to deal AoE damage and grants Darkside, which buffs all of your damage by 10%.
+Because Syphon Strike generates mana, single-target combos are now solidly better than Unleash on two targets.

+Don't be afraid to spend your mana at the start of a pull; while you don't regenerate enough mana while spamming Unleash to keep Darkside active indefinitely, you would need to stay in combat for an extraordinary length of time for Darkside to actually run out.

 * Souleater combo on 1-2 targets.
 * Unleash on 3+ targets.